 According to McKinsey, maximizing customer satisfaction may increase revenue by up to 15%.
-Moreover, doing so while reducing the cost of customer support may lead to increase of up to 20%.
+Moreover, doing so while reducing the cost of customer support may lead to an increase of up to 20%.
 Having in mind these stunning facts, there’s no room for wondering why extraordinary customer experience is becoming one of the biggest passions for numerous businesses.

 To understand how CX affects your business performance, you should figure out how strong is the interconnection between: